BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

 - [Crack Cytology question](https://docs.cs50.net/problems/crack/crack.html)

 ## IV.
 Algorithms [w3]
-As above mentioned, **Algorithm** is the method for problem solving, involves a finite series of steps.
+**Algorithm** is the method for problem solving, involves a finite series of steps.
 "In computing practice the algorithm denotes the expression on paper of the proposed computing process (often by means of a flowchart) prior to the preparation of the programme.
 If no algorithms is possible a heuristic solution has to be sought {in which it involves trial and error, as in iteration.}."

 ### Addressing a Computational Problem
 - Formulation:  express the problem formally